Help struggling farmers and small business owners lift themselves out of poverty.

 The Pan-African Youth Entrepreneur Development (PAYED) program will provide training and tailored advisory support 600 young entrepreneurs in Kenya, Nigeria, and Côte d’Ivoire to develop opportunities in the micro-retail sector.

-TechnoServe has worked with more than 7,000 owners of small shops across Africa, 69% of whom are youth, and 64% of whom are women.
+TechnoServe has worked with more than 7,000 owners of small businesses in developing countries across Africa, 69% of whom are youth, and 64% of whom are women.
 Helping these entrepreneurs improve the operations and profitability of their stores has enabled them to achieve average income increases of about 30%.

 When entrepreneurs learn the skills to grow their business and improve their sales and profitability, they can then hire more local workers and contribute to wider local economic development.